Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 ### Overview

+When it comes to developing apps, developers can choose to configure their app to be either single-tenant or multi-tenant during app registration in the [Azure portal](https://portal.azure.com).

+- Single-tenant apps are only available in the tenant they were registered in, also known as their home tenant.
+- Multi-tenant apps are available to users in both their home tenant and other tenants.

+For more information about about apps and tenancy, refer to [Tenancy in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps)

-This sample shows how to build a multi-tenant .Net MVC web application that uses OpenID Connect to sign up and sign in users from any Azure Active Directory tenant, using the ASP.Net OpenID Connect OWIN middleware and the [Active Directory Authentication Library (ADAL) for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet).
+This sample shows how to build a [multi-tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps) .Net MVC web application that uses [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-openid-connect-code) to sign up and sign in users from any Azure Active Directory tenant, using the [ASP.Net OpenID Connect OWIN middleware](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) and the [Active Directory Authentication Library (ADAL) for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet).

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.